Corymbia ficifolia: Taxonomy

-The botanical Latin specific epithet ficifolia is from ficus meaning "fig" and folium, "a leaf", referring to the similarity of its leaves to some species of Ficus.
+The specific epithet ficifolia is from Latin ficus meaning 'fig' and folium 'leaf', referring to the similarity of its leaves to some species of Ficus.

 The type specimen was collected from around the Broke Inlet by George Maxwell.

 Distribution and habitat

 Corymbia ficifolia grows in sandy soil in low forest on slopes and is restricted to a sub-coastal distribution south-east of Perth, east of Mount Frankland, Walpole and the Stirling Range.

 Use in horticulture

 Red-flowering gum is one of the most widely cultivated of all eucalypts, both in Australia and overseas.
 It is best suited to temperate districts with low summer rainfall and is rarely reliable on the east coast of Australia.
 In suitable climates it is moderately fast-growing and is often larger and more vigorous in cultivation than in the wild.
 Eucalypts are difficult to grow from cuttings and are usually grown from seed.
 As a result, flower colour cannot be guaranteed, although some small forms have become available as grafted plants.

 In nature Corymbia ficifolia prefers infertile, sandy soils but it is readily adaptable to most temperate locations, provided it is not exposed to severe frost or sustained tropical damp.
 It is an ideal street tree as it is hardy, moderately fast growing, and rarely grows large enough to require pruning.
 The largest known single-stemmed tree of this species in the world (216.5 cm diameter) is located on Princes Street in Hamilton, New Zealand.
-Because of its big and lovely colourful flowers, genetic improvement for cold resistance in Dublin area in Ireland is being carried out by collecting seeds from Western and Southern Australia in the coldest parts of Australia where it grows.
+Because of its big and lovely colourful flowers, genetic improvement for cold resistance in Dublin area in Ireland is being carried out by collecting seeds in the coldest parts of Western and Southern Australia where it grows.
 In Ireland most of the plants were killed by severe frosts but the surviving shoots have been kept by tissue culture.